-In addition to the North Queensland facility, Freedom Energy is also progressing discussions with partners in mainland Asia who will act as agents to establish a strong sales pipeline for StorEn batteries in this region.
-These agents will also investigate secondary sites on the mainland for satellite distribution centres.
+In addition to the North Queensland facility, Freedom Energy is also progressing discussions with partners in mainland Asia who will act as agents to establish a strong sales pipeline for StorEn vanadium flow batteries in this region.
+These agents will also investigate secondary sites on the mainland for satellite distribution centers.

 What Partnerships Mean for StorEn’s Success

 The StorEn research and development team brings a 20-year shared history of working together.
 We have demonstrated success in the battery industry, with patents for fuel cells, cogeneration, and energy storage.
 Our new stack embedding StorEn’s innovative patent-pending technology was recently shipped to the Environment Park for validation.